 Every four years, soccer enthusiasts have a party to remember: the World Cup.
-The best part is that everybody is welcome, and by analyzing the World Cup winning odds, everyone can cash in, not just the team that lifts the trophy.
-Let’s get to it.
-There’s also a new format to comprehend, and checking history never hurts.
+The best part is that everybody is welcome, and by analyzing the World Cup betting odds, everyone can cash in, not just the team that lifts the trophy.
+The 2026 FIFA World Cup will be hosted across three countries: the United States, Mexico, and Canada.

 2026 FIFA World Cup: History, New Format, and Favorite Teams to Win